flyx/flyx.org/nix-flakes-latex.md

 This is because these are now runtime dependencies and thus need to be part of the closure of the generated derivation.
 That is achieved by putting them in the `propagatedBuildInputs`.

-Let me clarify what is happening with all the dollar signs:
-`${…}` is an expression processed by Nix, `$out` is processed by bash when executing the *install* phase, and `\$DIR` is written by bash as `$DIR` into our generated script.
+I put the script we output into a variable `SCRIPT`, which will be available as environment variable during our build.
+Originally, I used `cat` with a HEREDOC to write the script, however that was horrible since all `$` that should be in the final script would have needed to be escaped.
+Using `printenv` is far cleaner.
+Note how we use `builtins.placeholder` to access the output directory since `$out` is a build-time variable and therefore not available in our script, which runs at runtime.
+`builtins.placeholder` outputs the correct path at build time.

 I removed `SOURCE_DATE_EPOCH` since when our derivation is a generator, we might want to use the actual generation date.
 Since the PDF itself is not part of the derivation anymore, it is okay to generate different documents depending on the date; and the user can *still* set the variable when calling the generator to inject a custom date.

-Our output directory now the generated script in `bin`, and `document.tex` and `Copse-Regular.ttf` in `share` as we need those files at runtime to build the document.
+Our output directory now contains the generated script in `bin`, and `document.tex` in `share` as we need those files at runtime to build the document.
+If you use any other local files (fonts, images, etc) in your document, you need to copy those as well.

+Before, our build environment provided a temporary directory to build the document.
+Now with our script, we don't have that anymore – the user may call the script from anywhere and that is our working directory then.
-While our build environment provided a temporary directory to build the document before, we now need to create one manually via `mktemp -d` so that the current working directory is not cluttered with intermediate LaTeX files – the user only wants the resulting `.pdf` file.
+Therefore, we need to create a temporary directory manually via `mktemp -d` so that the current working directory is not cluttered with intermediate LaTeX files – the user only wants the resulting `.pdf` file.
 This also ensures that any files existing in the working directory do not affect our build.

 Fun fact: By explicitly depending on `pkgs.coreutils`, we circumvent a problem with `mktemp` that haunts macOS and BSD users: